-Synonyms of Agave potatorum (8) (Updated on 12-27-20): Agave amoena Lem. ex Jacobi, Agave auricantha Baker, Agave potatorum var. verschaffeltii (Lem. ex Jacobi) A.Berger, Agave quadrata Lem., Agave saundersii Hook.f., Agave schnittspahnii Jacobi, Agave scolymus var. polymorpha A.Terracc., Agave verschaffeltii Lem. ex Jacobi
+Synonyms of Agave potatorum (8) (Updated on 10-8-21 From Plants of the World Online): Agave amoena Lem. ex Jacobi, Agave auricantha Baker, Agave potatorum var. verschaffeltii (Lem. ex Jacobi) A.Berger, Agave quadrata Lem., Agave saundersii Hook.f., Agave schnittspahnii Jacobi, Agave scolymus var. polymorpha A.Terracc., Agave verschaffeltii Lem. ex Jacobi

 Agave potatorum Zucc. is the correct and accepted scientific name for this species of Agave.
 It was first documented by Joseph Gerhard Zuccarini in Nova Acta Physico in 1833.
 The title name is much longer, but that is the short version.
 There are 13 synonyms for this species.

 The genus, Agave L., Was named and described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

 Plants of the World Online lists 280 species of Agave (as of 10-8-21 when I last updated this page).
 Many species of other genera have been moved to the Agave genus, such as Manfreda.
 It is a member of the plant family Asparagaceae with 120 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.